AndersMunkN/Munk-Nielsen/content/teaching/AIO/index.md

 tags:
 - teaching
 title: Advanced IO
+weight: 10
 ---

+#  Advanced Industrial Organization: Pricing, Information and Digital Markets

-This is an upcoming master's course in economics, to be taught for the first time in the fall of 2024.
+Advanced IO is a master's level course in economics, taught first time in the fall of 2024.
+It covers both theoretical and empirical aspects of IO, with a focus on pricing, information, and digital markets.